-Car Wax Reviews: Which is the Best Car Wax?
+Car Wax Reviews: Which is the Best Car Wax for You?

 Waxing is one of the most fundamental parts of proper car care and maintenance.
 Not least because it offers you the perfect opportunity to improve the lustre, shine and colour-depth of your car’s paintwork.
 While also adding an additional layer of protection from damaging environmental pollutants and other potential hazards like road grime or pollen.

 Unfortunately, the dizzying array of waxing products currently circulating on today’s market make the process of actually picking the best car wax notoriously difficult.
-To help you make an informed decision about which product best suits your needs, I’ve set out to review the current crop of leading waxes on the market for 2018 that you’ll find on the shelves of most automotive retailers.
+To help you make an informed decision about which car wax product best suits your needs, I’ve set out to review the current crop of leading waxes on the market that you’ll find on the shelves of most automotive retailers.

 Turtle Wax’s Super-Hard Shell Wax (Paste)